crawfordherrington/crawfordherrington/README.md

 # 👋 Hi, I’m Crawford Herrington

 🎓 Communication + Information Technology
-📍 Kentucky | 🌍 Born in Cape Town, South Africa
+📍 Denver, CO | 🌍 Born in Cape Town, South Africa
 🎯 Focus: Remote/Hybrid IT Support, Cloud Computing & Systems Administration

 ---

 ## 🚀 About Me

-I'm a senior majoring in Communication with an IT certificate from the University of Cincinnati, graduating in December 2025.
+I have a Bachelor's Degree in Communication with an IT certificate from the University of Cincinnati.
 My background combines user-focused support with technical skills across Windows, Linux, cloud infrastructure, and scripting.
 I’ve worked hands-on in IT support, and I’m currently building up my cloud knowledge with AWS and DevOps tools like Docker, Git, and CI/CD.